Dometrain/deep-dive-typescript/11-final-tips-and-next-steps/11.1-linting-typescript/readme.md

 # Linting TypeScript

 In JavaScript, linting is a way to analyze code for potential errors and enforce coding standards.
-There are a variety of linting rules that can be used to catch common mistakes and enforce best practices.

-I recommend using ESLint for linting TypeScript code.
-ESLint is a popular linting tool that can be used to analyze JavaScript and TypeScript code.
-It has a large number of built-in rules and can be extended with custom rules.

-For TypeScript, consider these ESLint plugins:

-- https://typescript-eslint.io/.
-There are dozens of rules, and a set of recommended rules.
-I suggest using the recommended rules as a starting point and then add or remove rules as needed.

--
+ESLint and Biome are popular linting tools that support both JavaScript and TypeScript.

+ESLint and Biome are both extensible and can be configured to work with various plugins and rulesets.
+They can help you catch common mistakes, enforce coding styles, and improve code quality.
+Biome is a newer tool that aims to be a complete JavaScript and TypeScript toolchain, while ESLint is more focused solely on linting.

+If you use ESLint, I recommend using [typescript-eslint](https://typescript-eslint.io/).
+It contains dozens of useful rules to help enforce coding standards.
+It provides recommended rules as a starting point.
+If you use Biome, typescript-eslint is built in and Biome provides recommended rules as well.
+Biome has other features like a built-in formatter that replaces the need for tools like Prettier as well.